-- 4. Mr Ho Boon Chuan Wilson will, upon re-election as a Director, remain as the Lead Independent Director, the Chairman of the Audit Committee and a member of the Nominating and Remuneration Committees of the Company.
-He is considered independent for the purposes of Rule 704(7) of the Catalist Rules.
-Please refer to the section entitled "Information on Directors Seeking Re-election" in the Corporate Governance Report of the Annual Report of the Company for the detailed information required pursuant to Rule 720(5) of the Catalist Rules. - 5.
-Ordinary Resolution 9 proposed in item 9 above, if passed, will empower the Directors, effective until the conclusion of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is earliest, to issue Shares, make or grant Instruments convertible into Shares and to issue Shares pursuant to such Instruments, up to a number not exceeding, in total, 100% of the total number of issued Shares (excluding treasury shares and subsidiary holdings), of which up to 50% may be issued other than on a pro rata basis to shareholders of the Company.
+- 1. Ms Loh Pui Lai will, upon re-election, remain as the Non-Executive Chairman of the Company.
+Detailed information on Ms Loh Pui Lai pursuant to Rule 720(5) of the Catalist Rules can be found under the section entitled "Corporate Governance Report Information on Directors seeking Re-election" of the Company's Annual Report 2021. - 2.
+Mr Leng Chee Keong will, upon re-election, remain as the Chief Operating Officer and Executive Director of the Company.
+Detailed information on Mr Leng Chee Keong pursuant to Rule 720(5) of the Catalist Rules can be found under the section entitled "Corporate Governance Report Information on Directors seeking Re-election" of the Company's Annual Report 2021. - 3.
+Resolution 7 proposed in item 7 above, if passed, will empower the Directors, effective until the conclusion of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is earliest, to issue Shares, make or grant Instruments convertible into Shares and to issue Shares pursuant to such Instruments, up to a number not exceeding, in total, 100% of the total number of issued Shares (excluding treasury shares and subsidiary holdings), of which up to 50% may be issued other than on a pro rata basis to shareholders of the Company.